 On the Burger Trail: The Big O at Oscar's Pub & Grill

 In this series, we'll be hiking the burger trail to find the latest, greatest and most delicious burgers in Milwaukee.
 Click here for an explanation of the criteria used to rate each burger.
 Where have we been?
-Here's a list of all the articles in the series.
+Check out the complete catalog of burger reviews here.